 Poetry is an expression of the soul as unique as every individual who puts the pen to paper.
 We at NAMI NJ Dara Axelrod Expressive Arts Poetry Program maintain that any creative expression of an individual is a poem whether it rhymes or not; whether it is one word or pages long.
-We have started a Poetry Corner on NAMI NJ website, with a virtual poetry workshop, monthly poetry showcase, as well as the Annual Dara Axelrod Expressive Arts Mental Health Poetry Contest which was inaugurated in April 2014.
+Our Poetry Corner features poetry workshops, poetry showcase, and the popular Annual Dara Axelrod Expressive Arts Mental Health Poetry Contest which was inaugurated in Spring 2014.
 So, bring those poems out of the closet and dust them off!
-For more information on the Poetry Program, contact Jacquese Armstrong, Coordinator of Dara Axelrod Expressive Arts Poetry Program, at firstname.lastname@example.org.

 “People with Mental Illness Enrich Our Lives” Postcards and Poster

 NAMI NJ has produced two postcards and a poster, designed by our own Jay Yudof, to raise awareness about mental illness.
 The famous people who are featured therein had experienced a major mental disorder in their lifetime and yet had contributed tremendously to society.
-Order some from NAMI NJ Store for your next stigma-busting event!
+Contact our office at [email protected] to arrange a shipment or local pick-up for your next stigma-busting event!